vinta/awesome-python/README.md

 * [websockets](https://github.com/aaugustin/websockets) - A library for building WebSocket servers and clients with a focus on correctness and simplicity.

-## Web UI Frameworks

-*Client oriented frameworks for working with Python also on the client side*

-* [NiceGui](https://nicegui.io/) - Python only web UI Framework

 ## WSGI Servers